How to Create Great Filters

 The standard has been raised in the fashion eCommerce industry–users expect to see different filters for mobile and desktop, and that those filters will be optimized for different devices.

-Here are 3 easy ways to measure how intuitive your fashion search is:
+Here are 3 easy ways to measure:

 1. Productive clicks per search: When users are conducting a search, how many clicks does it take for them to get from Point A (initial search) to Point B (purchase), and more importantly, how many of those clicks helped users along their user journey, and how many of those clicks derailed the user journey?